dhelgerson/ObsidianVault/README.md

 a simple repository to store notes and such from MSState

-this branch is for the spring 2024 semester.
+this branch is for the fal 2024 semester.